albertcollell/pix4d/README.md

 - mocks: mock data of 2 flightplans.
 - shared: missing service folder since i do not have any service to backend or se
   -components: all components.
+- statics: static files
+- views: renderd components on the screen, really usefull for routing

 ## Available Scripts